BigQuery AidboxTopicDestination

 The module provides at-least-once delivery.
 Messages are persisted in a PostgreSQL queue before being sent to BigQuery.
 If delivery fails, the message remains in the queue and is retried on the next batch cycle (every sendIntervalMs).
 There is a 1-second backoff between failed delivery attempts to prevent log storms.

-Initial export retries up to 3 times with exponential backoff (1s, 2s, 4s) on failure.
+Initial export retries up to 3 times with exponential backoff (1s → 2s → 4s, capped at 30s).
+If all attempts fail:

 Multiple Destinations